clubdrop/documentation/docs/intro.md

 ## Implementable use cases

+- Sell NFT through the Club you build
+- Create smart contracts with Dropkit to offer exclusive experiences, membership credentials or early access through tokenized commerce.
+- Publish marketing campaigns or missions through Clubline to get closer to your customers.
+- Create Club communities based on NFT ownership to maintain and grow your memberships
+- Increase conversion from "users" to "members"
+- Get real-time information feedback through Web3 CRM for better analysis of customer behavior.

+## Features

 | Features       | NFT       | Token     |
 | -----------    | --------- | ----------|
 | Standard       | ✅        | ✅       |